Prev/shaman/README.md

 `Objective-c`, `PHP`, `Python`, `Ruby`, `SQL`, `Swift`, and `XML`.

 Implemented base on Naïve Bayes Classification and pre-defined pattern matching.
-Pre-trained model is included in the library, where the size of the model is only **248KB**.
+Pre-trained model is included in the library, where the size of the model is only **167KB**.

-The accuracy of the included model is about 75% with the test set and 80% with the training set.
+The accuracy of the included model is about **75%** with the test set and 80% with the training set.
-I trained the model with 100K codes and tested with 40K codes.
+The model is trained with 100K codes and tested with 40K codes.

 ## Getting Started